-192. Projects in Computer Science
+192. Projects in Computer Science (1-5) STAFF

-(1-5) STAFF Prerequisite: consent of instructor.

 Students must have a minimum 3.0 GPA.
 May be repeated to a maximum of 8 units with consent of the department chair but only 4 units may be applied to the major.